 Acrylic sealers are mostly used for cosmetic reasons.
 Depending on the brand and type, acrylic sealer is great for homeowners looking for a colored or sheen look to their stamped concrete.

 Acrylic Sealer Cons

 What acrylic sealer does for the cosmetics of concrete, it lacks in protection.
 If used on a driveway, acrylic sealer will wear down as you drive over it.
 It also makes concrete surfaces more slippery and dangerous when applied to pool decks.
 Applying an acrylic sealer to a surface will also trap in existing stains until the sealer wears down.
 For example, if your driveway has organic stains caused by leaves, the acrylic sealer will preserve those blemishes until it wears down enough for the concrete to be able to breathe again.

 Perfect Power Wash Sealer

 At Perfect Power Wash, we use a premium siloxane penetrating sealer.
 We are strong proponents of this sealer based on Ohio’s cool and wet climate.
 We take pride in being the absolute best when it comes to concrete maintenance and our track record shows it.
-Factoring in what we’ve mastered over nineteen years of business, we’ve created specialized cleansers to first remove dirt, mold, and mildew.
+Factoring in what we’ve mastered over 20+ years of business, we’ve created specialized cleansers to first remove dirt, mold, and mildew.
 Then, we use a safe pressure over the entire surface to flush out the pores which fully preps the concrete.
 We then apply our sealer which will help protect against cracking, pitting, and chipping.
-Get more information about our Driveway Wash and Seal.
+Get more information about our Concrete Wash and Seal.